 "Good Lord, are we gonna go through this again?
-Why don' we better skip this part, an' get to the point where yah say "Remy's gonna leave all alone then"?".
+Why don' we better skip this part, an' get to the point where yah say "Remy's gonna leave you all alone then"?"

 Chuckling, he rested his right shoulder against the door's frame.

-"Remy never likes dat part; so, why don' ya get all dressed up, an' we both leave?".
+"Remy never likes dat part; so, why don' ya get all dressed up, an' we both leave, hein?"

-"Yah know very well that Ah'm not the biggest fan o' those places you go", she told him, one of her brows raised.
+"Yah know very well that Ah'm not the biggest fan of those places you go to", she told him, one of her brows raised.

 "Dere's nothing wrong with dem chere!
 Ya just haven't been in one enough time.
 But we can go wherever ya want; just pick a place".

 In one way it felt kind of good that he wanted to take her out, to help her forget about the bad things; and she knew he was honest about it.
-But, on the other hand, she didn't want anyone to pity her; she hated when people thought that by giving her a candy or a nod, everything would be ok, and they'd feel good because they did their daily good turn.
+But, on the other hand, she didn't want anyone to pity her; she hated when people thought that by giving her a candy or a pat in the back, everything would be ok, and they'd feel good because they did their daily good turn.
 Sometimes she just wanted people to ignore her.